THE HISTORY OF UNION BAPTIST CHURCH IN SPRINGFIELD, IL.

 • On January 15, 1968, the Reverend Doctor Rudolph Samuel Shoultz, was unanimously selected to be our next Pastor.
 Dr. Shoultz, his wife, Vera, and two children, Tony and Michele moved into the church parsonage on April 1, 1968.

-• In 1988, the Union Baptist Soup Kitchen began and soon evolved into the UBC Food Pantry.
+• In 1988, The Union Baptist Soup Kitchen began and soon evolved into the UBC Food Pantry.

-• Through a partnership with regional developers, the church was able build a 24-unit Senior Citizen low-rise apartment complex which was opened on March 10, 1991.
+• Through a partnership with regional developers, the church was able to build a 24-unit Senior Citizen low-rise apartment complex which was opened on March 10, 1991.

 • On March 3, 2000, after a long illness, surrounded by his devoted wife Vera, family members, faithful church members and friends, Rev. Dr. Rudolph Samuel Shoultz, was called home to be with The Lord.

-• The day of the funeral services a full contingent of City and Illinois State Police closed off city streets as they escorted the funeral procession from Union Baptist Church to Oak Ridge Cemetery where he was laid to rest on a hillside in the shadow of President Abraham Lincoln’s Tomb.
+• The day of the funeral services, a full contingent of City and Illinois State Police closed off city streets as they escorted the funeral procession from Union Baptist Church to Oak Ridge Cemetery where he was laid to rest on a hillside in the shadow of President Abraham Lincoln’s Tomb.

 2002 – Present